plarotta/plarotta.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a Mechanical Engineering student at Columbia working on robotics and automation for biotechnology.
-My undergrad was in MechE at MIT where I got to work on several research projects spanning both biology and mechanical engineering, but now I mostly spend my time on learning how to build interesting robots.
+I'm a Mechanical Engineering student at Columbia working on machine learning for robotic control.
+My undergrad was in Mechanical Engineering from MIT where I specialized in medical devices.
+Ultimately, my goal is to develop robots that improve human life.

-Outside of the shop you can find me running around central park or going to live music shows with friends.
-Running the Boston marathon is one of my big life dreams.
+In my free time, I like to escape the concrete jungle to hike, run, and go to live music shows with friends.
+I am an avid networker so if you find yourself in the city and are open to grabbing a coffee, please shoot me an email!